okajax/onnx-runtime-azure-functions-example/README.md

 # ONNX Runtime on Azure Functions Example

-ONNX is so sool. :cool:
+ONNX is so sool :sunglasses:

 See also [my article[Japanese]](https://qiita.com/okajax/items/b85dea2a97b0d82cd340)